 Guest rooms on Grand Class include a variety of interior, oceanview, balcony, mini-suite, and suite staterooms, including a two-bedroom family suite on select ships.

 Other distinctions among Grand-class ships include Diamond Princess and Caribbean Princess.
-Diamond’s design appeals to the Japanese market as it exclusively sails in Japan and South Korea.
-The Caribbean Princess is known as the line’s “family ship” for its kid-friendly splash pool called The Reef Splash Zone — an all-ages attraction that’s unique among the fleet.
+Diamond’s design appeals to the Japanese market as it almost exclusively sails in Japan and South Korea.
+Caribbean Princess is known as the line’s “family ship” for its kid-friendly splash pool called The Reef Splash Zone — an all-ages attraction that’s unique among the fleet.

 Coral Class